BJTMastermind/AutoCrafterEarly/README.md

 ### Dependencies

-Autocrafter Early requires the Fabric Loader and Fabric API.
+Crafter Backport requires the Fabric Loader and Fabric API.

-### When this mod will lose support
+### What versions does this mod support

-When most mods are updated to 1.20.3, the Autocrafter Early mod will lose support.
-This is because it will no longer be needed with the **experimental toggle**.
+The mod currently supports the following versions:

+* 1.20.2
+* 1.20.1

+I also plan on adding support to the following versions:

+* 1.20.4 (For adding the crafter only without the other things from the experimental toggle.)
+* 1.20.3 (For adding the crafter only without the other things from the experimental toggle.)
+* 1.20
+* 1.18.x (All 1.18 versions)
+* 1.16.x (All 1.16 versions)
+* 1.12.2 (Using Ornithe, maybe a Forge version too.)